Indigenous Peoples and Canadian Law

 Presentation

-Lectures and discussion.
-Note: This course satisifes the Indigenous and Aboriginal Law Requirement.
+In-person lecture and synchronous online small group discussion.
+Note: This course satisfies the Indigenous and Aboriginal Law Requirement.

 Upper Year Research & Writing Requirement